davidpmaison/LongCOVID_RNAseq_meta/README.md

 If you use this resource, please cite:

-Maison et al., *Peripheral Immune Progression to Long COVID is Associated with Mitochondrial Gene Transcription: a Meta-Analysis* (2025).
+*Peripheral Immune Progression to Long COVID is Associated with Mitochondrial Gene Transcription: a Meta-Analysis* (2025).
 David P. Maison, Vedbar S. Khadka, Isam Mohd-Ibrahim, Michael J. Peluso, Timothy J. Henrich, Youping Deng, Mariana Gerschenson